Field Guide

 If you answer "Sure" in under a minute, you just made a portfolio decision without seeing the portfolio.

-This post gives you two tools you can use today: a 5-line reply you can copy and paste, and a 3-scenario card that makes tradeoffs obvious.
+This guide gives you two tools you can use today: a 5-line reply you can paste into Slack or email, and a 3-scenario card that makes the tradeoff obvious.
+I think of it as the smallest wedge that turns "make it work" into a real decision.

 A collision is when new work lands on top of critical weeks: